djkez/Fama-French-Factor-Graphs/README.md

 You can also use the Emerging Markets (EM) versions of the Fama-French factors.
 To do this, download the Emerging Markets 5 Factors (2x3) and Emerging Markets Momentum Factor (Mom) datasets from Ken French’s Data Library, extract the monthly CSVs, and merge them using the same Python merge script.
 This allows the program to analyse both developed and emerging factor sets within a single workflow.

 # Important!
-You will need to download Fama/French 5 Factors (2x3) and Momentum Factor (Mom) from Ken French's website and merge the two files. https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html
+You will need to download Fama/French 5 Factors (2x3) and (optionally) the Momentum Factor (Mom) from Ken French's website and (optionally) merge the two files. https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html

 # Merging